AnkitJha13/Clock-Using-JS/README.md

 - The clock updates in real-time, so you will see the time changing continuously.

 ## Customization
-- You can customize the appearance of the clock by modifying the CSS code in the styles.css file.
+- You can customize the appearance of the clock by modifying the CSS code in the index.css file.

 - For example, you can change the font style, color, or size of the clock digits.
 You can also adjust the background color or add additional styling to suit your preferences.